 • Techniques for effectively representing RCTC in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations.

-• Research, analyze, and evaluate new service delivery and improvements in operations, methods, procedures, and techniques.
+• Research and evaluate new service delivery methods, procedures, and techniques.

 • Prepare clear and concise reports, correspondence, policies, procedures, and other written materials.